Employees Say Hearst Is Running a Classic Union-Busting Campaign

 Staff members are feeling the pressure.
 “They told me, verbatim, that if I didn’t trust them, I didn’t have to work there,” said a Hearst employee who spoke to New York on condition of anonymity.
 She added, “They’re playing really, really nasty in a way that is very upsetting to a lot of people because we work very, very hard for the company.”
 Hearst is one of the largest and most influential media companies in the U.S., with a portfolio that includes Cosmopolitan, Elle, and Esquire.
 Though Hearst is relatively stable, it isn’t immune to the upheaval that afflicts the industry at large.
 The 500-employee magazine division suffered a round of layoffs last year, and a proposal to relocate Car & Driver from Ann Arbor, Michigan, to Detroit has been unpopular with the magazine’s staff, according to an editor who spoke to New York.

 It’s not unusual for employers to express displeasure at the creation of a new union.
-Even progressive non-profits, like the National Center for Transgender Equality and the Southern Poverty Law Center, often refuse to recognize their unions in a swift and amicable manner.
+Even progressive nonprofits, like the National Center for Transgender Equality and the Southern Poverty Law Center, often refuse to recognize their unions in a swift and amicable manner.
 In the media industry, company responses to unionization tend to vary.
 Some outlets voluntarily recognize new staff unions within a few days or weeks.
 Others are more reluctant to act: BuzzFeed waited months to recognize its union.
 But even by the uneven standards set by other media companies, Hearst has adopted an especially hostile posture toward staff.

 Sources say that Hearst’s chief content officer, Kate Lewis, and Troy Young, the president of Hearst Magazines, have taken a hard line against the union in meetings with each brand and with staff members it has labelled supervisors.
 Annie White, a staff editor for Car & Driver, told New York that while her magazine’s meeting with Lewis, Young, and other members of management was not combative, Hearst representatives were “patronizing, a little paternalistic.”

-“I think Troy [Young] literally said the words ‘we’re not union busting,’ and then came forward with all these classic union busting talking points,” White added.
-The union was a third-party, an outside force, they reportedly said, and they warned staff that Hearst may not be able to hand out raises outside a union contract.
+“I think Troy [Young] literally said the words ‘we’re not union busting,’ and then came forward with all these classic union-busting talking points,” White added.
+The union was a third party, an outside force, they reportedly said, and they warned staff that Hearst may not be able to hand out raises outside a union contract.
 In White’s words, Young also described Hearst as a company with a “long-standing culture” which “is not for everyone, and if you don’t want to be part of this culture, that’s a decision that you have to make.”
 White said she did not interpret the remark as a threat, but as “an invitation to quit.”

 Much of the conflict at Hearst centers on the size of the union’s proposed bargaining unit.
 Employers can shrink a bargaining unit by defining employees as supervisors, or members of management who are ineligible to unionize.
 But in practice, the delineation between supervisor and worker can be vague, especially in media companies.
 An editor can have direct reports, for example, but if they don’t have sole hiring and firing power over writers and assistants, the union can, and usually does, argue that they should be in the unit.
 (This is the case at New York, and at many other unionized media outlets.)
 Employers, meanwhile, prefer to define supervisory positions as broadly as possible, which keeps unions small.